Lesson PlansBack to lesson plans archive June 10, 2015

 Clearly, amendments to the Constitution do not come easily.
 The 13th Amendment, outlawing slavery, emerged from the ashes of the Civil War and was ratified Dec.
 18, 1865.
 The 19th Amendment (ratified Aug.
 26, 1920) granted women the right to vote after more than a century of lobbying and activism.

-- Discuss both readings either as a class or in small groups.
+- Discuss the readings either as a class or in small groups.

 - Next have students examine the 14th Amendment in order to answer the following questions:

 - The 14th Amendment does not directly concern marriage.
-How, then, could it be interpreted as guaranteeing the right to marry?
+How could it guarantee the right to marry?

 - Discuss the responses as a class.

-Have the students analyze the recent media coverage of the issue of gay marriage and respond to the following questions.
+Have the students analyze The New York Times‘ recent headlines on same-sex marriage and respond to the following questions.
 The questions might be addressed in the form of an essay, through an oral presentation or by a graphic representation.

-- In general, how much coverage has the media given to the issue?
+- In general, how much coverage has the issue received?

 Assign the students to write their own amendments to the Bill of Rights of the U.S. Constitution.
 In order to do so, they must first closely read the Bill of Rights and decide which amendment they wish to modify.
 Then, have them carefully compose a paragraph that: 1) directly addresses an issue in the amendment, and 2) offers specific modifications to the amendment.
 You may wish to use the following questions to guide the activity: